Exsanguinated/Exsanguinated/README.md

 <h6> •  Anyone who thinks it's funny to go around fake claiming others.
 We are medically diagnosed and aren't going to pry open files and hand over sensitive information to you for you to take us seriously; we saw specialists for years to have our system confirmed on paper.

-<h6> •  Proshippers / Darkshippers; you know what we mean by this being here and won't waste the time to argue about it.
+<h6> •  Proshippers / Profiction / Darkshippers; you know what we mean by this being here and won't waste the time to argue about it.

 <h6> •  If you plan on being weird to any of us.
 This especially includes people who run up to try to roleplay or befriend us based on our introjects; it's genuinely super awkward and uncomfortable for everyone involved.